wr-ssl/M2GL025-Creative-Board-Notes/README.md

   * YellowBoard directory contains the factory-programmed HDL and firmware which appears to be our friend Systick_Blinky and uses the CoreRISCV_AXI4 core.
 Programming files are also included.

 * https://github.com/RISCV-on-Microsemi-FPGA/riscv-hal
   * This is the same riscv-HAL you would normally generate using the Firmware Catalog application.
-Probably best to get it from the catalog instead of here.
+Probably best to get it from the catalog instead.

 * https://github.com/RISCV-on-Microsemi-FPGA/Documentation
   * A small assortment of marginally useful pdfs.